 - Military Retirement Pay Income Tax Deduction: qualifying military members and/or military spouses at least 65 years old (by the last day of the tax year) may subtract up to $5,000, with an increase to the first $10,000 of military retirement income “from federal adjusted gross income before determining your Maryland tax.”

-- Maryland State Property Tax Exemption For Disabled Veterans and Certain Surviving Spouses: veterans with 100% VA-rated service-connected disabilities may be eligible for a “complete exemption from real property taxes on the dwelling house and surrounding yard”.
+- Maryland State Property Tax Exemption For Disabled Veterans and Certain Surviving Spouses: veterans with a permanent and total service connected disability rated 100% may be eligible for a “complete exemption from real property taxes on the dwelling house and surrounding yard”.
 Qualifying veterans or surviving spouses may apply at any time and are not held to the stated filing deadlines.

 - Maryland State Vehicle Tax Exemption: those new to Maryland are required to title a motor vehicle within 60 days of moving to the state.
 Those who supply military ID or other proof of military service may be eligible to claim a Maryland vehicle excise tax credit.